umutcanekinci/kobra-murat/src/README.md

 Methods: These methods should be grouped by functionality rather than by scope or accessibility.
 For example, a private class method can be in between two public instance methods.
 The goal is to make reading and understanding the code easier.

+BUG Buttons are not scaling correctly.
+They work fine in just 1080p.
+BUG FPS IS NOT STABLE

 HELPS
 https://www.reddit.com/r/gamedev/comments/8tdmaa/question_about_server_vs_client/
 https://www.quora.com/Do-games-use-server-side-programming-or-client-side-programming